rydmike/theme_demo/README.md

 flutter: Hive put    : ["themeMode"] = ThemeMode.dark (ThemeMode)
 ```

 The `themeModeProvider` changed from `light` to `dark` and Hive persisted the new value.
-Our theme in the app also changed from a light theme, to a dark theme.
+Our theme in the app also changed from a light theme, to a dark theme, but we observed no change in `ThemeData` provided to the `MaterialApp`, it only internally swapped to using the already defined dark mode `ThemeData`, and the `MaterialApp` then got rebuilt with the already provided `darkTheme` we had defined when the app was started.
+The least amount of data changed and minimum possible rebuild for the change happened, that is what we want.

 <img src="https://github.com/rydmike/theme_demo/blob/master/resources/observer02.png?raw=true" alt="Observer step 2" width="350"/>

-, but we observed no change in `ThemeData` provided to the `MaterialApp`, it only internally swapped to using the already defined dark mode `ThemeData`, and the `MaterialApp` then got rebuilt with the already provided `darkTheme` we had defined when the app was started.
-The least amount of data changed and leas rebuilds possible for the change happened, that is what we want.

 Let's then try to toggle something that will only affect the dark theme.
 The **Swap colors** for the dark primary and secondary colors is good simple choice for this.
 Let's tap it and see what happens: